 - Books lying around the apartment

-Initially hesitant about accumulating physical books due to mobility concerns, I discovered that having books scattered around my apartment transformed my reading habits.
-Beyond increased reading time, these visible books serve as constant reminders of my learning priorities.
-Take news consumption, for instance - while headlines provide fleeting awareness, having relevant books within reach allows me to dive deeper into topics that matter.
+Initially hesitant about accumulating physical books - the weight when moving apartments, the shelf space they demand, the dust they collect - I discovered that having books scattered around my apartment transformed my reading habits.
+Beyond increased reading time, these visible books serve as constant reminders of learning priorities.
+Take news consumption, for instance - while headlines provide fleeting awareness, having relevant books within reach allows diving deeper into topics that matter.
 Even 5-10 pages from a thoughtfully chosen book offers better understanding than hours scrolling through news feeds or social media.
 This physical presence of books helps maintain focus on meaningful learning rather than superficial information gathering.

 - Delete social media apps